 Talking to yourself improves control over goal-oriented tasks

 In certain cases, saying something out loud works better than thinking the same thing to yourself.

 A study published in Acta Psychologica showed that verbal instructions improve control over goal-oriented tasks more than inner speech.
 (5) Participants were given a set of written instructions and asked to read them either silently or out loud.
 When the subjects read the instructions out loud, both their concentration and their performance improved.

 “Much of this benefit appears to come from simply hearing oneself, as auditory commands seem to be better controllers of behaviour than written ones,” says Paloma Mari-Beffa, one of the study’s authors in an article published on The Conversation.
 (6)

 Talking to yourself may seem strange, but as this study proves, it can help you focus on tasks and carry them out more efficiently.

-Talking to yourself improves search performance
+Is talking to yourself bad?
+Improves search performance

 So, if you were to deliberately use self-talk as a tool to focus your attention and make your brain work more efficiently, what else could you use it for?

-Surprisingly, talking to yourself out loud can be very helpful when trying to find something, for example, your favorite shirt in a pile of other clothes or a specific fruit at the supermarket.
+Surprisingly, talking to yourself out loud can be very helpful when trying to find something.
+For example, your favorite shirt in a pile of other clothes or a specific fruit at the supermarket.
 As long as you can visualize what you’re looking for, saying the name of the object out loud may help you find it quicker.